Drug Talk: New drug and alcohol website launched for ethnic minorities in Wirral

 A new groundbreaking multi-lingual harm reduction website encourages conversations about drug and alcohol use.

-Substance Misuse Resources proudly announces the launch of Drug Talk, a groundbreaking harm reduction website for young adults from ethnic minority backgrounds living in Wirral, that Wirral Multicultural Organization and Wirral Council commissioned our creative team to write and design.
+Substance Misuse Resources proudly announces the launch of Drug Talk, a groundbreaking harm reduction website for young adults from ethnic minority backgrounds living on the Wirral.
+Our creative team was commissioned by Wirral Multicultural Organization and Wirral Council to design and develop the site.

-Ian Molyneux, Creative Director at Substance, stated, "Our challenge was to design a distinctive website that was both culturally and visually appropriate.
-We have been creating drug and alcohol resources for over 30 years; we understand how important it is to produce resources that resonate with users, not lecture them.
-In today's visually literate world, people are constantly scrolling through high-quality graphics and engaging stories across various platforms and media, and grabbing and maintaining their interest is becoming more challenging.
-Drug Talk needed to stand out and cut through the noise to provide a platform that young people from ethnic minority backgrounds can relate to and trust.
+Substance Creative Director Ian Molyneux said: "Our challenge was to design a distinctive website that was both culturally and visually appropriate.
+We have been creating drug and alcohol resources for over 30 years, so we understand how important it is to produce resources that resonate with users and don't lecture them.
+In today's visually-literate world, people are constantly scrolling through high-quality graphics and engaging stories and doing it across various platforms and media.
+That means grabbing and keeping hold of their interest is becoming ever more challenging.
+We've designed Drug Talk so it stands out and cuts through the noise to provide a platform that young people from ethnic minority backgrounds can relate to - and trust.

 "The site's brand is based on a speech bubble to promote starting and having conversations around this difficult topic.
-We used illustrations of people and drugs in a way that gave ethnic minorities on the Wirral a sense of ownership.
-All the images – as well as the language – have been designed to be visually striking as well as non-judgmental and non-stigmatising.
+We use illustrations of people and drugs in a way that give ethnic minorities on the Wirral a sense of ownership.
+All the images – as well as the language – have been designed to be visually striking, as well as non-judgmental and non-stigmatising.

-"Everything we did was informed by research, carried out by Andrew Bennett, a public health research, training and consultancy practitioner, with people from ethnic backgrounds living on the Wirral.
-A significant feature of Drug Talk is an accessibility tool called Recite Me, which allows the entire website to be translated into around 100 languages (including audio).
+"Everything we did was informed by research, carried out by public health research consultant Andrew Bennett and with people from ethnic backgrounds living on the Wirral.
+A significant feature of Drug Talk is an accessibility tool called Recite Me, which allows the entire website to be translated into around a hundred languages (including audio).
 Recite Me also includes accessibility features for neuro divergencies so people can adapt the site to their specific needs, such as dyslexia or autism".

-The research informed the range of drugs selected for harm reduction advice on Drug Talk, and the information used for the content came from our range of harm reduction resources.
+Research informed the range of drugs selected for harm reduction advice on Drug Talk, and the information used for the content came from our own range of harm reduction resources.
 The content has been written specifically for people with English as a second language.

 We've also included downloadable, bite-sized versions of the harm reduction information on each drug.